 If you want to start something new or break out of a dead-end job, follow the path of the Ramen-eating hackers who live cheaply.
 If you live an elaborate lifestyle, you may burn through your paychecks.
 See how much you can cut.

 The nomadic entrepreneurs who live around the world and work from anywhere are often working in places where the cost of living is low.
 They’re not somehow richer than everyone else; instead, they’ve often worked the airline systems to get thousands of frequent flyer miles and travel on the cheap.
 The life they’ve built is incredibly inexpensive, making the need for a giant business (and lots of possessions) unnecessary.
+My fiancé and I talk about and analyze ways to live with less—figuring out what we truly "need" and what makes us happiest, often discovering that things are not synonymous with happiness.
+The more I interview and meet people as well, the more I realize that the happiest people don't "have it all"—they have what they want, and skip the rest.

 Sound like too much to give up?
 Consider how much you want to leave your job or chase your business idea.
 What’s it worth to you?
 How much do you want to start this business?
 When you want it, you’ll make it happen.